"""The core state representation.

 def _slice_state(

-"""Slice a substate from the SimState containing only the specified batch indices.
+"""Slice a substate from the SimState containing only the specified system indices.

-Creates a new SimState containing only the specified batches, preserving
+Creates a new SimState containing only the specified systems, preserving

 all relevant properties.